 Just over a year ago, I wrote about the steps needed for the UK to build the next tech giant.
 Many of these asks still stand.
 Ultimately, high-growth businesses will be the engines of growth in high-growth sectors and should be at the core of the UK government’s economic and industrial strategy, and full growth offer.

-In the upcoming Tech Sector Plan, the government has an opportunity to focus on 'scale' across emerging technologies.
-These don’t have to be high-cost measures but a signal of commitment and intent to support, and recognise, the role these businesses play.
+In the upcoming Tech Sector Plan, the government has an opportunity to focus on 'scale' and supporting this across emerging technologies.
+These don’t have to be high-cost measures but a signal of commitment and intent to support, and recognise, the role that high-growth businesses play.

 For more information, please contact: